ava-labs/avalanche-docs/docs/apis/avalanchego/apis/x-chain.md

 **Request:**

 - `blockHeight` is the block height.
-It should be in `uint64` format.
+It should be in `string` format.
 - `encoding` is the encoding format to use.
 Can be either `hex` or `json`.
 Defaults to `hex`.

 **Response:**